Feluda: Web series

-In 2020 a streaming television series was made, named Feluda Pherot, based on the iconic Bengali detective and there will be two popular stories, the novels Chhinnamastar Abhishap and Joto Kando Kathmandute.
-Bengali actor Tota Roy Chowdhury is playing the main character "Feluda", and Kalpan Mitra as "Topesh" seemed to be his young assistant, and the iconic character Lalmohan Ganguly, alias "Jatayu", is playing by Anirban Chakraborty, who played the main character in the detective series Ekenbabu before.
+In 2020 a streaming television series was made, named Feluda Pherot, based on the iconic Bengali detective and there was two popular stories, the novels Chhinnamastar Abhishap and Joto Kando Kathmandute.
+Bengali actor Tota Roy Chowdhury is playing the main character "Feluda", and Kalpan Mitra as "Topesh" and the iconic character Lalmohan Ganguly, alias "Jatayu", is playing by Anirban Chakraborty, who played the main character in the detective series Eken babu before.

-It is available to stream on the web platform addatimes.
+It is available to stream on the web platform Addatimes.
 Season 1 released on 26 December 2020.
-The Season 2 is slated to release on October 2025.
+The Season 2 was released in October 2025.